ljcampos/game-of-life/README.md

-# game-of-live
+# Game of live

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.

 <div style="text-align:center">
 	<img src ="http://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif" />